Guus Hiddink: Turkey

 On 16 February 2010, Turkish Football Federation President Mahmut Özgener and Hiddink held talks in Amsterdam.
 Hiddink agreed to coach the Turkey national team after his contract with Russia expired on 30 June 2010.
 His contract with Turkey began on 1 August 2010, and his staff included assistant manager Oğuz Çetin and goalkeeping coach Engin İpekoğlu.

-On 11 August 2010, Turkey defeated Romania 2–0 in an international friendly in Istanbul.
+On 11 August 2010, Turkey defeated Romania, 2–0, in an international friendly in Istanbul.
 Emre Belözoğlu gave Turkey the lead in the 82nd minute after converting a spot kick, followed by Arda Turan doubling the scoreline after netting from 30 yards out.
-During his spell as head coach, Hiddink was repeatedly criticized by the media for the size of his salary, for not basing himself in Turkey and intermittently visiting the country for games and preparation camps, and for the alleged fact that he failed to grasp the emotional character of the players and forced them into a cold, rational and overly systematic playing mentality.
-He resigned after Turkey failed to qualify for Euro 2012 when they lost to Croatia 3–0 aggregate in the playoffs.
+Hiddink resigned following Turkey's failure to qualify for Euro 2012 after losing 3–0 on aggregate to Croatia in the playoffs.

 Anzhi Makhachkala

 On 17 February 2012, Hiddink agreed an 18-month deal to manage Russian club Anzhi Makhachkala, his first permanent club post in six years.
 In his second season, he led the team to the bronze medal in the Russian Premier League, and Anzhi made it to the round of 16 of the UEFA Europa League for the first time.
 In the quarter-finals of the same competition, having gone down to ten men 55 minutes into the second leg against Newcastle United, Anzhi came close to going through when Mbark Boussoufa's free kick hit the post before Papiss Cissé headed home the winner in the last seconds of the tie, meaning the Magpies won 1–0 on aggregate.
 This was the second time that the English side have knocked out a team managed by Hiddink in the competition, having beaten his PSV side 3–2 on aggregate in the quarter-finals of the 2003–04 season.
 He announced his retirement at the end of the 2012–13 season on 28 November 2012, but later changed his mind.

 On 11 June 2013, Hiddink decided to extend his contract by one more year at Anzhi.
 Just two games into the 2013–14 Russian Premier League season after a 2–1 defeat at Dynamo Moscow, however, he unexpectedly resigned on 22 July 2013.
 He said he left because he completed his mission, which he said was to develop Anzhi in a way that it could progress without him.